jay-see/mimic/README.txt

+I wrote this code in March, 2025 and only pushing it to GitHub now.
+Code dependencies may have changed since then.
+Use at your own risk!

 This python3 script will monitor the activity of an X influencer of your choosing every 45 seconds and post whenever the influencer posts.
 Currently, the code works for new posts ONLY, not for replies or retweets or likes.